trishaboda/Airline-Reservation-System/README.md

 # Airline-Reservation-System
-This project is a console based airline reservation system.
+Airline reservation is a console based application designed to book airline tickets.
+It allows users to book domestic and international flights, select flights, choose meals, take passenger details and make payments.
 Collaborators-
 (1) trishaboda
 (2) divyansh-panwar